John Wickham Gascoyne Beresford Steed and Mrs Emma Peel (née Knight)

 ) hamming it up

 as an evil Scotsman.
-For more on this film, see The Avengers (1998)
+For more on this film, which is pretty much disowned by fans for straying too far from the concept of the series, see The Avengers (1998)

-In the 2010s, the franchise was revived by Boom!
-Studios
+In the 1990s, the franchise was revived by Eclipse Comics and writer Grant Morrison

 for a comic book series, Steed and Mrs. Peel